 Blockchain is believed to be a game-changer for the financial services industry.
 But is it really?

-In 2018 we saw the value of Bitcoin decrease with more than 80% in one month, which made me wonder: is cryptocurrency actually an investment or is it speculation?
+In 2018 we saw the value of Bitcoin decrease by more than 80% in one month, which made me wonder: is cryptocurrency actually an investment, or is it speculation?

 To answer that, we need to get into the problems that cryptocurrency faces.